mlflow/mlflow/docs/source/auth/index.rst

 --------------------

 All users and permissions are stored in a database in ``basic_auth.db``, relative to the directory where MLflow server is launched.
-The location can be change in the :ref:`configuration <configuration>` file.
+The location can be changed in the :ref:`configuration <configuration>` file.
 To run migrations, use the following command:

 .. code-block::